Sony NEX-6 Comparison Review

 The Sony Alpha NEX-6 is a mirrorless interchangeable lens camera that was officially introduced in September 2012 and is equipped with an APS-C sensor.
 It offers a resolution of 16 megapixel.

 Is the Sony NEX-6 a good camera?
-The NEX-6 has a Camera Elo of 1700.
+The NEX-6 has a Camera Elo of 2006.
 This rating puts the NEX-6 below average of all mirrorless interchangeable lens cameras.
-In terms of its sensor size category (APS cameras), the NEX-6 also ranks below average. – Well, the Sony NEX-6 is more than 8 years old, and there have been many other good digital cameras released since 2012.
+In terms of its sensor size category (APS cameras), the NEX-6 ranks among the top 50 percent.
+Based on its within category standings, the camera earns a 3-star performance rating.

 |Mirrorless system camera|